ITPeople-Blockchain/auction-app/README.md

   - No User validation checks in UI screens like **Transfer Asset** and **Bid On Asset**
   - No indication in UI about Bid Price submitted or Ignore by backend/chaincode

-### Problems
-  - EventListener support not available to check whether a transaction is successful or failed, there is an extra burden on the client, as it has to check for the same with multiple REST calls.

-## Troubleshoot
+### Troubleshoot
-When used local network,ibm-blockcahin-js library is failed to register users with membership service
+When local network is used, ibm-blockcahin-js library is failed to register users with membership service

 ```
 [ibc-js] No membership users found after filtering, assuming this is a network w/o membership
 ```

-As a work around, Comment 101 line in node_modules/ibm-blockchain-js/index.js
+As a work around, Comment 101 line in node_modules/ibm-blockchain-js/index.js as shown below
 ```
+	// Step 2 - optional - only for secure networks
+	if(options.network.users){
-//options.network.users = helper.filter_users(options.network.users);
+		//options.network.users = helper.filter_users(options.network.users);			//only use the appropriate IDs filter out the rest
+	}
 ```

+### Problems
+  - EventListener support not available to check whether a transaction is successful or failed, there is an extra burden on the client, as it has to check for the same with multiple REST calls.

 ### Future Work